EPISODE 14, SCENE 96:

 [Lorenzo is awake on the bus, Morgan asleep at his feet.
 Lorenzo has his notebook open, laptop still glowing faintly with the “III green-light” email.]

-CASEY (Voice-Over):
+NARRATOR (Voice-Over):

 Sometimes the credits roll, but the story’s just catching its breath.